Women in the United States House of Representatives

-Women have served in the United States House of Representatives, the lower chamber of the United States Congress, with the Senate being the upper chamber, since 1917 following the 1916 election of Republican Jeannette Rankin from Montana, the first woman in Congress.
-In total, 375 women have been U.S. representatives and seven more women have been non-voting delegates.
-As of March 7, 2023, there are 125 women in the U.S. House of Representatives (not including four female non-voting delegates), making women 28.7% of the total.
-Of the 382 women who have served in the House, 251 have been Democrats (including four from U.S. territories and the District of Columbia) and 131 have been Republicans (including three from U.S. territories, including pre-statehood Hawaii).
-One woman has been Speaker of the House, Democrat Nancy Pelosi of California.
+Women have served in the United States House of Representatives, the lower chamber of the United States Congress, since 1917 following the election of Republican Jeannette Rankin from Montana, the first woman in Congress.
+In total, 397 women have been U.S. representatives and eight more have been non-voting delegates.
+As of November 12, 2025, there are 126 women in the U.S. House of Representatives (not including four female non-voting delegates), making women 29.0% of the total.
+Of the 405 women who have served in the House, 270 have been Democrats (including four from U.S. territories and the District of Columbia) and 135 have been Republicans (including three from U.S. territories, including pre-statehood Hawaii).
+One woman was the 52nd Speaker of the House, Democrat Nancy Pelosi of California.

-Women have been elected to the House of Representatives from 48 of the 50 states.
-Montana became, in 1917, the first state to send a woman to Congress, and Vermont became, in 2023, the most recent state to do so.
-The states that have not elected a woman to the House of Representatives are Mississippi and North Dakota—though both have elected women to the United States Senate.
-Women have also been sent to Congress from 5 of the 6 territories of the United States; the only territory that has not sent a woman to the House of Representatives is the Northern Mariana Islands.
-California has elected more women to Congress than any other state, with 46 U.S. representatives elected since 1923.
-To date, no woman who has served in the House has ever previously been a senator, been elected to represent more than one state in non-consecutive elections, switched parties, or served as a third-party member in her career, though one was reelected as an Independent.
+Women have been elected to the House of Representatives from 49 of the 50 states.
+Mississippi is the only state that has not elected a woman to the House of Representatives, though it has elected a woman to the United States Senate.
+In 1917, Montana was the first state to send a woman to the House of Representatives and to Congress; in 2025, North Dakota became the most recent state to send its first woman to the House.
+Women have also been sent to Congress from the District of Columbia and from all six current territories of the United States; the final U.S. territory to send a woman to the House of Representatives was the Northern Mariana Islands, also in 2025.
+California has elected more women to Congress than any other state, with 50 U.S. representatives elected since 1923.
+To date, no woman who has served in the House has ever previously served in the Senate, has been elected to represent more than one state in non-consecutive elections, switched parties, or served as a third-party member in her career, although one was reelected as an independent.

-Pat Saiki and Martha Keys are currently the oldest living former female members at the age of 92.